Who We Are:

 Mission & Goals:

-Our mission is to raise awareness about sexual violence on Catholic high school and college campuses and ensure accountability from academic administrators.
+Our mission is to raise awareness about sexual violence on religious academic campuses and ensure accountability from administrators.
 We firmly believe in maintaining the dignity of all human persons, regardless of race, color, religion, citizenship status, sex, gender identity or expression, sexual orientation, age, or disability.

 Why Dinah’s Voice?